Stained Glass Sundials: 16th & 17th Centuries (1500's & 1600's)

 Mottos: none

 Inscriptions: Main inscription at bottom says: "Nicholas Hyde Miles Capitalis justiciarius ad Placita Corani Riege Carolo 1626".
-The date and Sutton's latinized signature "Baptista Sutton" appears on either side of the main inscription.
+The date and Sutton's latinized signature "Baptista Sutton" appear on either side of the main inscription.

-Comment: Commemorates Sir Nicolas Hyde, the new Chief Justice of the Common Pleas.
-Recently discovered by stained glass historian, Brian Sprakes
+Comments: Commemorates Sir Nicolas Hyde, the new Chief Justice of the Common Pleas.
+Recently re-discovered by stained glass historian, Brian Sprakes.

 Article by Geoffrey Lane (6 MB): (2006) Glass Sundial Makers of 17th Century London.
 "The British Sundial Society Bulletin" Vol. 18(i), March 2006.
 40-47